Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: The Diffusion Model

-\end{lem} The proof of \lemref{martingalebounddiffusion} is the same as \lemref{martingalebound}, except that the inner sum runs over all edges of the graph and we have to use the slightly weaker inequality $ |e_{u,v}^{(s)} | < 1$ instead of $ |e_{u,v}^{(s)} | \leq 1/2$, which results into an extra factor of $4$ in the denominator.
+\end{lemma} The proof of \lemref{martingalebounddiffusion} is the same as \lemref{martingalebound}, except that the inner sum runs over all edges of the graph, and we have to use the slightly weaker inequality $ \left|e_{u,v}^{(s)} \right| < 1$ instead of $ \left|e_{u,v}^{(s)} \right| \leq 1/2$, which results in an extra factor of $4$ in the denominator.

-We now use the above machinery to derive upper bounds on the discrepancy for the edge-based and vertex-based protocol. { Consider the edge-based protocol on an arbitrary graph $G$ where $\gamma > 1$ is any constant.
-Then: \begin{itemize} \itemsep -3pt \item For any round $t$,
+We now use the above machinery to derive upper bounds on the discrepancy for the edge-based and vertex-based protocol. \begin{theorem} Let $G$ be an arbitrary graph, and consider the edge-based protocol.
+Then, the following statements hold: \begin{itemize} \item For any round $t$, it holds that